mattermost/docs/source/install/self-managed-changelog.md

 #### Message Priority and Acknowledgments
  - Added message priority labels to the Threads view.
- - Added support for enterprise users to request acknowledgements on posts and to acknowledge posts (Professional Plan).
+ - Added support for enterprise users to request acknowledgements on posts and to acknowledge posts (Professional).

 #### Global Drafts
  - Added a centralized Drafts view for draft messages.